dbissell6/Columns-To-Graph/README.md

-2) Graph output of matplotlib visual and GEPHI file.
+2) Graph output of matplotlib visual and option to create gexf file to view graph in GEPHI.